naruhitokaide/com_auction_project/README.md

 # Computer Auction Website

-A simple CRUD website for auctioning computers.
+A CRUD website for auctioning computers.
 View at https://iab207-assessment-3.herokuapp.com/

 ## Technologies Used